 How I Can Help

-As someone who has suffered from depersonalization/derealization from the age of 13, I want to provide people with this disorder, and other mental/emotional issues, with the support, guidance and information on this topic that I was desperately looking for in the depths of my despair.
+As someone who has suffered from depersonalization and derealization from the age of 13, I want to provide people with this disorder (and other mental/emotional issues) with the support, guidance and information on this topic that I was desperately looking for in the depths of my despair.

-There is still very little information or help out there regarding this disorder, so I want this to be the place people can come to for reassurance and to feel safe, and to have all their questions answered by someone who has actually experienced the exact same thing
+There is still very little information or help out there regarding this disorder, so I want this to be a place people can come to for reassurance and to feel safe, and to have all their questions answered by someone who has actually experienced the exact same thing.

 I do regular blog posts providing tips on coping mechanisms, my own thoughts and any news on scientific discoveries and developments on this disorder.
 My blog also focuses on general mental health and wellbeing, with a focus (as mentioned earlier) on fitness, nutrition and breathing.
 I want this to be a place for people to check in regularly and find support and a boost in life.